squ1dd13/PinPrefs/README.md

-# PinPrefs
+# StickAround
-Pin link cells in the Settings app.
+Pin cells in the Settings app.
+You can find the bugs and some plans in 2 block comments at the top of Tweak.xm.
-Buggy as hell and never released, but someone could probably benefit from this.
-The code still has all my commented out bits left in.